LATMiX: Learnable Affine Transformations for Microscaling Quantization of LLMs: Implementation Details

 \subsection{Evaluated references Setting}

 As mentioned earlier, we evaluate a range of existing methods for LLM quantization.
-Achieving a fair comparison poses significant challenges, as many of these methods were not originally designed for MX quantization, and were evaluated under different quantization formats, transformation choices, and implementation settings.
-To address this, we re-implement most methods within the same experimental setup and codebase used to evaluate \MN{}, ensuring consistency across comparisons.
+Ensuring a fair comparison is challenging, since many of these methods were not originally designed for MX quantization and were evaluated under different quantization formats, transformation choices, and implementation settings.
+To address this, we re-implement most methods within the same experimental setup and codebase used to evaluate \MN{}, and use the same setup for all methods wherever possible.

-It is important to note that some methods required modifications that deviate from their exact original configurations.
-In particular, for FlatQuant~\cite{SunLBBZLHY0Y0LY25}, we define the learnable matrix \(\matsym{A_1}\) as a global transformation, rather than a per-block transformation as proposed in the original paper.
-In addition, we evaluate FlatQuant using both the original loss defined in their work, which is computed per block, and our distillation-based loss (see Section~\ref{eq:kd_loss}).
-The results reported in Section~\ref{sec:experiments} correspond to the runs using our loss, which consistently outperform those obtained with the original FlatQuant loss.
-One additional deviation from the SpinQuant setup is the omission of the online Hadamard rotation they apply to the RoPE output, following the setup set by~\cite{egiazarian2025bridging}.